dotCMS/core/core-web/libs/sdk/analytics/README.md

 -   **data-analytics-server**: URL of the server where events will be sent.
 If not provided, it defaults to the current location (window.location.href)
 -   **data-analytics-debug**: Presence of this attribute enables debug logging (no value needed)
 -   **data-analytics-auto-page-view**: Presence of this attribute enables automatic page view tracking (no value needed)
+-   **data-analytics-key**: API key for authentication with the analytics server

 Examples: